FAQs for Graduate Enrollment

 Your tuition fee is due when you complete your course registration.
 If, for any reason, your course enrollment request is not approved, your tuition fee will be returned to you through your original method of payment.

 I understand that courses and schedules are subject to change during the preregistration period.
 What if my course is canceled?

-If your course is canceled by the department before the beginning of the spring quarter, you will be notified via email.
+If your course is canceled by the department before the beginning of the summer quarter, you will be notified via email.
 You will receive a full refund of the tuition fee unless you opt to transfer to an alternative course.

 Can I cancel my course enrollment without any penalty fees?